How do I prepare for travel?

-While you are away you can International SOS for any medical, security and logistical questions, concerns and situations.
+If you have any medical, security and logistical questions, concerns and situations

 Homesickness and culture shock

-You are welcome to contact Global Experience directly for information or recommendations on support services that are available to you.
-Don’t forget to use the services offered by your host institution.
-They will have counselling services available but you can also just call in for a chat with the International Coordinator.
+You are welcome to contact the Global Experience Office for information or recommendations on support services that are available to you.
+Don’t forget to use the services offered to you by your host institution.